nikitavoloboev/data/focusing/rules.md

 - Watch videos (talks & tutorials) in 1.75 or 2 speed, unless it hurts comprehension.
 - Listen to podcasts/books at fast enough speed to comprehend.
 (Overcast: ~ 1.8 + smart speed, Books: 1.25/1.5).

+## Write

+- Be clear in what I write about.
+Be concise.
+- Use proper punctuation and capitalize things appropriately.
+- When making tasks (2Do, Trello, GitHub issues), use imperative tense.
+- Remove unnecessary and _filler_ words.
+Use adverbs sparingly, they often undermine your point.
+Instead of `really like`, say `love`.
+Be concise.
+- If something can be said in less words, say it in less words.
+Be clear and to the point.
+- Minimize using word _here_.
+When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
+I can most likely just change the thing I want to show and wrap that in URL.
+It looks cleaner this way and saves space.
+- Use headings to separate sections of articles.
+- Use a spellchecker and lint mistakes.
+- Don't say _Want to_.
+Instead say _Will_ in _Changes_.
+This applies more generally too, try be more proactive with anything I do.
+Intention counts.

 ## Tools

 - Only use what is necessary.
 Experiment with things but never keep things you are not actually using.
 That mostly includes plugins and modifications.